cypnk/Cabin-Life/Cabin Area Network/README.md

 | White Brown	| 32.768KHz Low			|
 | Shield/Drain	| Ground			|

 Use of unshielded twisted pair (UTP) is not recommended, especially at higher frequencies.
-Note: a counter other than CD4017, such as CD4040 or CD4060, should be used for frequencies above 4MHz.
+Note: a counter other than CD4017, such as CD4040 or CD4060, or their higher speed CMOS equivalents in the CD74HCT... range should be used for frequencies above 4MHz.
 Op amps should also be changed for frequencies above 1MHz.

 Alternative frequency schemes when using scavenged components from older electronics: